C Function

 Details

-Parameter 1 - defines parameters as a variable
+Parameter 1 — defines a parameter as a variable

 Details

-Defines the parameters as a variable for usage in source code:
+Defines a parameter as a variable to be used in the source code:

-• Value - parameter value, by default 0.
-Can be changed.
+0. It can be changed.
 The value of the new parameters is also zero by default.

-For parameters to work, go to the block code editor C Function (Edit Source Code) to the OutputCode tab and enter the name of the required parameter.
+To use the parameters, go to the block code editor.
+C Function (Edit the source code) in the tab OutputCode and enter the name of the required parameter.
 By default:

 output1 = input1 * param1;

-where input1 is the input signal variable; output1 is the output signal variable.
+where input1 — input signal variable; output1 — variable output signal.

-Number of work variables - number of operating variables
+Number of work variables — number of working variables

 Details

 The number of working variables used in the block to store data specific to each instance.
-Working variables are accessible through the Work structure and can be used in init, step and term functions to write and read data.
+The working variables are available through the structure Work and can be used in functions init, step and term for writing and reading data.

-Each variable is set with the parameters Name and Size in bytes, which allows storing data of different types.
-If a variable is assigned a larger size, it can be used as an array.
+Each variable is set with parameters Name and Size in bytes, which allows you to store various types of data.
+If a variable is assigned a larger size, then it can be used as an array.

 Details

-Defines a working variable for usage in the source code:
+Defines a work variable to be used in the source code:

-• Size in bytes - the amount of memory allocated for the variable, in bytes.
-This parameter allows you to specify the size of the variable, whether it is a scalar or an array.
+Size in bytes — the amount of memory allocated for the variable, in bytes.
+This parameter allows you to specify the size of a variable, whether it is a scalar or an array.

 Build options